dmc5179/openshift4-snowball/README.md

 # openshift4-snowball

-Tool to deploy OpenShift 4 on an AWS Snowball Edge Device
+Tools to deploy OpenShift 4 on an AWS Snowball Edge Device

 # Table of Contents